kaaengine/kaa/docs/tutorial/part08.rst

     def update(self, dt):
         for event in self.input.events():
             # ... cut other code ...
-            if event.is_pressing(Mousecode.left):
+            if event.mouse and event.mouse.is_pressing(Mousecode.left):
                 self.start_new_game()

-We simply ceate the new instance of GameplayScene before telling engine to change to that scene.
+We simply create the new instance of GameplayScene before telling engine to change to that scene.
 Run the game again and enjoy the full experience of multiple scenes :)

 Scene's on_enter and on_exit methods